-If you’ve seen add 2 chords and sus 2 chords on sheet music when trying to learn a song, but weren’t sure what they were or how they are different, this post will clarify things for you.
+If you’ve seen add 2 chords and sus 2 chords on sheet music when trying to learn a song, but weren’t sure what they were or how they are different, this lesson will clarify things for you.
 Although these chords have some similarities, they’re not quite the same.

 Let’s first look at the music theory which explains these chords and then cover chord examples you can try on guitar!